 Google has provided a mobile-friendly testing tool for webmasters to test how easily a visitor can use your page on a mobile device.

-We hope that we’ve given the information and tools you need to perform a basic technical SEO audit your website.
+We hope that this tech SEO checklist has given you the information and tools you need to check if your website is technically sound.
 If you’re interested in learning more about Seer’s Technical SEO service, reach out to us here.